STARS4ALL/tessdb-server/README.md

 * The real key is an artificial key `tess_id` linked to the Fact table.
 * The `mac_address` could be the natural key if it weren't for the zero point and filter history tracking.
-* (OBSOLETE !)
-(To be removed soon) The `name` attribute could be an alternative key for the same reason.
-TESS instruments send readings using this name in the MQTT payload.
-A TESS instrument name can be changed as long as there is no other instrument with the same name.
 * The `location_id` is a reference to the current location assigned to the instrument.
 Location id -1 denotes the "Unknown" location.
 * `model` refers to the current TESS model.
 * `firmware` contains the current firmware version.